Stephen Hopkins settled both Jamestown and Plymouth, and many believe Shakespeare based a character on him.

 Stephen Hopkins was born in 1581 in Hampshire, England.
 By 1604, when he'd reached his mid-20s, he lived in Hursley, Hampshire; he had married Mary Kent.

 They lived with her widowed mother, Joan Kent, and kept a small alehouse in Hampshire.
-In 1605, Joan Kent and two others were charged with being common tipplers and fined four pence each.
+Hopkins' mother-in-law apparently liked to sample the product.
+In 1605, Joan Kent was charged with being acommon tippler and fined four pence.

-As a three-year indentured servant, Stephen Hopkins left for Jamestown on the Sea Venture, a 300-ton flagship leading seven other ships in a flotilla.
+Then that same year, Stephen Hopkins signed up as a three-year indentured servant bound for North America.
+He left for Jamestown on the Sea Venture, a 300-ton flagship leading seven other ships in a flotilla.